Ask, Reason, Assist: Robot Collaboration via Natural Language and Temporal Logic: Demonstrations

 \section{Demonstrations}

 We now demonstrate the utility of NL in conflict resolution on three complex warehouse tasks.
 These complement our experiments, which stress-test components of our method.
-Here, we illustrate the practicality of our overall framework by implementing it in a high-fidelity physics-based Unity simulator.
+Here, we illustrate our framework's practicality in a high-fidelity physics-based Unity simulator.
 In particular, we integrate our NL-to-TL translation module with a MILP-based TAMP mechanism for executing sequentially nested tasks, alongside local collision avoidance and an A* path planner for realistic motion plans.
-Full videos of each demonstration are available on our project website \url{https://ask-reason-assist.github.io}.
+Full videos of each demo are available on our \underline{\href{https://ask-reason-assist.github.io}{\textit{project website}}}.